IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 2. Explicitly include men in Commission policy by having policy to ensure:

-    1.  men's issues are monitored;
+    - (a) men's issues are monitored;
-    2.  reports, submissions, advice etc. include men and boys; and
+    - (b) reports, submissions, advice etc. include men and boys; and
-    3.  the National Plan of Action includes men's rights.
+    - (c) the National Plan of Action includes men's rights.

 3. Form relationships with men's experts and advocates:

-    1. Create and maintain a directory of men's experts, advocates, and service providers; and
+    - (a)  Create and maintain a directory of men's experts, advocates, and service providers; and
-    2. Regularly engage men's advocates and experts.
+    - (b) Regularly engage men's advocates and experts.

 4. Build capacity to address men's rights issues:

-    1. Train staff on men's rights issues;
+    - (a) Train staff on men's rights issues;
-    2. Maintain institutional knowledge on men's rights;
+    - (b) Maintain institutional knowledge on men's rights;
         -   Conduct a baseline review of men's rights;
         -   Maintain an accessible database or library of relevant information on men's rights issues.